KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 ## Overview

+This extension is intended for implementations that targets a display with the goal of outputting realtime, or interactive, framerates.

 The goal of this extension is to provide a way to convert the resulting (rendered) output values to a known range so that they can be sent to a display.
 One of the reasons for this is to retain the hue of the source materials under varying light conditions.